Black Charlottesville Has Seen This All Before

 But Brown was also not surprised, nor was he much afraid, even of the heavily armed militiamen who paraded down his street Friday.
 When I asked why, his answer was simple: “Our ancestors been through this before.”

-Since the dawn of the Second Klan in the early 1900s, the hate group has had a presence in Charlottesville, , and donated to the University of Virginia in 1921.
+Since the dawn of the Second Klan in the early 1900s, the hate group has had a presence in Charlottesville, and donated to the University of Virginia in 1921.
 In the 1950s, during and after the 1954 Brown v.
-Board Supreme Court decision, Charlottesville was a hotbed for “massive resistance” campaigns by white citizens against integration, which inevitably attracted the attention of white supremacist leaders.
-According to Michael James’ book The Conspiracy of the Good, after Brown outlawed segregation in public schools, white Charlottesville dragged its feet.
+Board Supreme Court decision, Charlottesville was a hotbed for “massive resistance” campaigns by white citizens against integration, which inevitably attracted the attention of white-supremacist leaders.
+According to Michael James’s book The Conspiracy of the Good, after Brown outlawed segregation in public schools, white Charlottesville dragged its feet.
 Sarah Patton Boyle, a white civil-rights activist in the area, wrote articles trying to persuade white citizens to accept the ruling.

-In the summer of 1956, Washington, D.C.
-White Citizens’ Council and Ku Klux Klan leader Frederick John Kasper, along with Alabama Klan leader Asa Carter—who later co-wrote Alabama Governor George Wallace’s infamous 1963 “segregation now, segregation tomorrow, segregation forever” line—led rallies of white supremacists in McIntire Park.
+In the summer of 1956, Washington, D.C., White Citizens’ Council and Ku Klux Klan leader Frederick John Kasper, along with Alabama Klan leader Asa Carter—who later co-wrote Alabama Governor George Wallace’s infamous 1963 “segregation now, segregation tomorrow, segregation forever” line—led rallies of white supremacists in McIntire Park.
 The whites-only park was named after benefactor Paul Goodloe McIntire, who also donated the park and the Lee statue at the center of last weekend’s violence.
 Those Klan rallies ended with Klan members burning crosses in Boyle’s yard.
 Eventually white people simply closed all of the schools in Charlottesville instead of suffering integration, and created their own private school system.
 One of those schools was named after Robert E. Lee.

 Although their resistance eventually waned, and Charlottesville schools were integrated, white supremacy would still exert its will against black people in the area.
-By the 1960s, the virtually all-black district of Vinegar Hill, found itself in the crosshairs of a Charlottesville “urban renewal” program, which sought to redevelop increasingly valuable land between the University of Virginia and downtown.
+By the 1960s, the virtually all-black district of Vinegar Hill found itself in the crosshairs of a Charlottesville “urban renewal” program, which sought to redevelop increasingly valuable land between the University of Virginia and downtown.
 Wielding a new ordinance allowing the city to take control of and demolish unsanitary homes, the city council proposed and Charlottesville citizens voted in 1964 to bulldoze the entire neighborhood, and provide public housing for the residents elsewhere.

 Black Vinegar Hill residents had no power to stop the demolition, because—just a year before the Voting Rights Act—they were mostly disenfranchised by a poll tax.
 A plaque near the place Vinegar Hill used to stand, which now hosts coffee shops and trendy restaurants, notes simply that “many of the residents were denied a say in their own future.”
 That plaque stands just blocks away from where Heather Heyer was killed Saturday.